m2osw/snapcpp/README.md

 to attempt to convert it.

 Note that the software makes heavy use of the `fork()` instruction.
-That means it will be prohibitive to use under MS-Windows unless, as I think I heard, they now do support the `fork()` functionality.
+That means it will be prohibitive to use under earlier versions of MS-Windows (i.e. MS-Windows 10 and newer offer the `fork()` instruction now.)

 # Bugs